leftshift/python_mvg_api/doc/index.rst

-.. python_mvg_departures documentation master file, created by sphinx-quickstart on Tue Nov  8 21:17:56 2016.
+.. python_mvg_api documentation master file, created by sphinx-quickstart on Tue Nov  8 21:17:56 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python_mvg_departures – Munich Public Transport made simple
+python_mvg_api – Munich Public Transport made simple
 ===========================================================